mahrud/mahrud.github.io/research.md

 order: 1
 ---

-## Questions
+## Questions (outdated!!)

 These are some questions I've been thinking about lately.
 If you answer any of them I'll owe you a nice cup of coffee.

-- What are *full strong exceptional collections* and where do we find them?
+- What are the obstructions for a derived category to have a *full strong exceptional collections*?

-- Castelnuovo-Mumford Regularity of a graded module is defined to be the smallest number when the Hilbert function and polynomial match.
-For a module over a multigraded ring, the Hilbert function and Hilbert polynomial are multivariate, and *multigraded* Castelnuovo-Mumford regularity is similarly defined to be a set of tuples with size equal to the rank of the Picard group.
-What bounds can one put on the multigraded regularity?
+  What if they are all line bundles?

 - When does a $D$-module have length 1[?](https://arxiv.org/pdf/1609.01643.pdf)

+{% comment %}
 - Complex Hodge theory is the study of topological invariants using harmonic analysis.
 Assuming $p$-adic Hodge Theory has the same goal, can you coherently introduce harmonic analysis in $p$-adic language?
+{% endcomment %}

 ## Publications and [preprints](https://arxiv.org/search/?query=Mahrud&searchtype=author)